-All players must be registered with Hornsby Ku-Ring-Gai Basketball Association before playing their game.
-Player registration is valid for one year only and must be renewed annually, with unregistered players not permitted to play in any competition games.
-Primary school age (under 12 years of age): \$82.00 per annum (\$75.80 online payment)
+All players must be registered with BNSW and Hornsby Ku-Ring-Gai Basketball Association before playing their game.
+Player registration is valid for one year from purchase and must be renewed annually, unregistered players are not permitted to play in any competition games.

+Primary school age (under 8): \$35 per annum (turning 8-11 years of age): \$85.00 per annum

-High school age (under 18 years of age): \$97.00 per annum (\$90.80 online payment) Senior Players (Over 18 years of age): \$112.00 per annum (\$105.80 online payment)
+High school age (12-17 years of age): \$100.00 per annum Senior Players (18 and over years of age): \$115.00 per annum